-Job Outlook for Telecommunications Engineering Specialists
+Is There Job Demand for Telecommunications Engineering Specialists?

 The states with the most job growth for Telecommunications Engineering Specialist are Utah, Tennessee, and Washington.
 Watch out if you plan on working in New Jersey, Ohio, or Alaska.
 These states have the worst job growth for this type of profession.

-Telecommunications Engineering Specialist Salary
+How Much Does a Telecommunications Engineering Specialist Make?